 EEC will provide a projector and screen for the presentation.
 All other audiovisual needs must be provided by the presenter— including laptops, adapters, speakers, etc. An electronic copy of the presentations must be uploaded to a digital folder before the conference.

 Up to TWO co-presenters will receive free registration for the conference and must cover all expenses associated with travel to and from the conference, lodging, and meals (other than those provided during the conference).

 Presenters who choose to attend the conference only for their session will not be required to pay a registration fee.

-Full conference registration includes meals for all three days, including all keynotes, and workshops.
+Full conference registration includes meals for all three days, including keynotes and workshops.

-If you have any questions in regards to this RFP please email Conference@eec-wa.org.
+If you have any questions regarding this RFP, please email firstname.lastname@example.org.